dominicPererea/SimpleLoginGUI/README.md

 ## Practice Project

-Create a simple login GUI using Java Swing to practice using git, github.
+Create a basic login window using Java Swing to practice using git, github.